 That said, it’s not for everyone.
 If you have specific dietary requirements or are on certain diabetic medications, the priority is meeting your nutritional needs.
 Talk to your doctor before starting anything new.

-At SIMPLE, we believe the Volumetrics diet is a smart, science-backed way to manage your weight and improve your health.
+At Simple, we believe the Volumetrics diet is a smart, science-backed way to manage your weight and improve your health.
 It also works well with intermittent fasting.
-If you’d like to try the two together, take our SIMPLE quiz, and we’ll get you set up with an IF schedule.
+If you’d like to try the two together, take our Simple quiz, and we’ll get you set up with an intermittent fasting schedule.

 Frequently asked questions about the Volumetrics diet